JackLawhorn/Heavens-Above-Gardens-Below/Posts/Simulacra.md

 Indeed, if humanity is to join the [[roiling of the Nyx]], we will most likely do so on the back of these war simulacra or use them to fight as our proxies.

-### The Gardens of House Talos
+### In the gardens of House Talos

 The existence of the simulacra is reliant on humanity: both their creators and their masters.
 Only on the [[Isle of Talos]] do they have the opportunity to exist free from masters and have what we might call lives.
-During the [[Renascence]], entire cultures of these machines developed in the [[Isles of the Great Sea|isle]]'s [[Isle of Talos#Gardens of Simulacra|gardens]] even as [[House Talos]] itself went into decline.
-Free from limitation and influence, they eventually became self-sustaining and self-replicating.
+During the [[Renascence]], entire cultures of these machines developed in the [[Isles of the Great Sea|isle]]'s [[Isle of Talos#Gardens of Simulacra|gardens]] where – free from limitation and influence – they eventually became self-sustaining and self-replicating.

 > For more, see [[Isle of Talos#Gardens of Simulacra|Isle of Talos > Gardens of Simulacra]].